online-ml/lol-match-duration/README.md

 >>> docker-compose up -d
 ```

 Finally run `docker-machine ip prod` to get the IP address of the production instance.
-If you want to check out the logs run `docker-compose logs`.
+If you want to check out the logs run `docker-compose logs --tail=1000`.

 For more information about deploying a Django app with Docker check out [this](https://realpython.com/django-development-with-docker-compose-and-machine/) down to earth post.